-A family member has engaged in or threatened violent or abusive behavior toward PHA personnel.
+• A family member has engaged in or threatened violent or abusive behavior toward PHA personnel.

 Abusive or violent behavior towards PHA personnel includes verbal as well as physical abuse or violence.
-Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior.
+Use of racial epithets, or other language, written or oral, that would objectively result in intimidation may be considered abusive or violent behavior.

-Threatening refers to oral or written threats or physical gestures that communicate intent to abuse or commit violence.
+Threatening refers to oral or written threats or physical gestures that objectively communicate intent to abuse or commit violence.